Personal Statement – Main Sections & Examples

 Option 1: Start with a specific scene

 A compelling way to catch your reader’s attention is to set up a specific scene that says something about your interests and character.
-Start with an intriguing sentence, pull the reader in and create a convincing atmosphere.
+Start with an intriguing sentence, pull the reader in and create a convincing and confident atmosphere.

 Here are some topics to help you get started: